Bob Edwards (satirist)

-Robert Chambers "Bob" Edwards (September 17, 1860 – November 14, 1922) was a Canadian newsman, humorist, editorialist, entrepreneur, and provincial politician.
+Robert Chambers Edwards (September 17, 1860 – November 14, 1922) was a Canadian newsman, humorist, editorialist, entrepreneur, and provincial politician.
 He is best known, as the writer and publisher of the early 1900s weekly newspaper, the Calgary Eye Opener.

 Personal life and education

 Edwards was born in Edinburgh, Scotland.
 Little is known about any siblings, beyond the fact that he had an older brother, Jack.
 Edwards' mother, Mary Chambers, survived his birth by only a few weeks.
 His father, Alexander Mackenzie Edwards FRSE, an Edinburgh surgeon and medical author, died in 1868 while on a world cruise.
 He was raised by unmarried aunts, and attended school in St. Andrews and Edinburgh before spending time at Glasgow University.
 His mother's father, Dr. Robert Chambers, was a founder of the Scottish publishing house W. & R. Chambers.

-After 25 years in Canada he married Katherine Penman, a 20-year-old newly arrived from Scotland.
+in the late 1910s, he sobered up and bought a car.
+After 25 years in Canada, in 1917, at the age of 57 he married Katherine Penman, a 20-year-old newly arrived from Scotland.
+In 1921 he was elected MLA for Calgary.

 Career

 Journalism

 In 1881 and 1882, Edwards put out a tourist periodical, The Channel, aimed at visitors to the French Riviera.
 He returned to Scotland and worked for a time with the Glasgow city clerk, Sir James David Marwick.
-Edwards and his brother Jack later decided to emigrate to North America in 1892.
+Edwards and his brother Jack emigrated to North America in 1892.

-Edwards settled in the village of Wetaskiwin, and founded a newspaper, the Free Lance, which he published for four years.
-He then moved to Strathcona, where he published a newspaper.
+Edwards settled in the village of Wetaskiwin and founded a newspaper, the Free Lance, which he published for four years.
+He then moved to Strathcona, where he published a newspaper until the year 1900.

-Edwards moved to High River and on March 4, 1902 began publishing a newspaper there.
+Edwards worked for the Winnipeg Free Press for a short time, then moved to High River.
+On March 4, 1902 he began publishing a newspaper there.
 At first he called his paper The Chinook, but as the paper became known for its satirical content, he changed the name to the Eye Opener.
 In 1903 he moved operations to Calgary, where the Eye-Opener became widely popular.
-Through this outlet he poked fun at local politicians, government officials, clergymen and other well-known Calgary residents, and even invented fictitious people to lampoon.
+Through this outlet he poked fun at local politicians, government officials, clergymen and other well-known Calgary residents.
+He even invented fictitious people to lampoon.

-Edwards took to publishing negative stories on the Canadian Pacific Railway and those employed by the organization, including R. B. Bennett and CPR Western Superintendent John Stoughton Dennis.
-Edwards took care to publish any stories and photographs of CPR train wrecks, with an emphasis on those occurring in downtown Calgary.
-Eventually the Eye-Opener was banned from CPR passenger cars as an "obscene publication”.
+Edwards published negative stories on the Canadian Pacific Railway and those employed by the organization, including R. B. Bennett and CPR Western Superintendent John Stoughton Dennis.
+Edwards often published stories and photographs of CPR train wrecks, with an emphasis on those occurring in downtown Calgary.
+Eventually the CPR banned the Eye-Opener from its passenger cars as an "obscene publication”.

-Growing dissatisfied with Calgary, he moved to Port Arthur, Ontario, then to Winnipeg, finally returning to Calgary in 1911 and continued with the Eye-Opener.
+Dissatisfied with Calgary, he moved to Port Arthur, Ontario, then to Winnipeg, finally returning to Calgary in 1911 and continued with the Eye-Opener.